dgkertsos/car-sales/README.md

 Enter a Project name, eg car-sales  and then click Continue

+In the Project subdirectory field type: dbt

+This is the folder name where the dbt project resides.

 Choose a connection, in our case BigQuery and click Next.

 Click Upload a Service Account JSON file and select the JSON file you have downloaded from Google Cloud Platform.